tristanaburns/TheStoryTeller/AI_INSTRUCTION_TEMPLATES/AI_Writing_Metadata_Schema.md

 # AI Writing Metadata Schema

-This document defines the complete metadata schema structure for The Shadow Team Chronicles universe.
+This document defines the complete metadata schema structure for The Story Teller AI Writing Assistant.
 All narrative content generated through the StoryTeller system must comply with these schemas.

 ## Table of Contents